timbo-learning/dotnet-code-coverage/README.md

 ![Coverage Badge](report-generator-coverage/badge_combined.svg)
 ## Graphic Report

-#### SonarQube
+#### SonarQube, getting it to work

 https://www.sonarqube.org/

 Using Travis-CI integration
+3. Set up Travis-ci

-Travis-CI does not support dotnet 2.2 yet.
-Downgrade to 2.1
+1. Travis-CI does not support dotnet 2.2 yet.
+Downgraded to 2.1.
+2. Following sonarqube instructions.
+3. Generated a Token for the app and included `SONAR_TOKEN` on Travis Settings_
+4. Changed some configuration on sonarcloud under `Administration>General Settings`, such as Test files and source files.

 #### Report Generator